max-49/pwnboard/README.md

 ## Running the pwnboard

-For RIT Redteam engagements, the pwnboard is deployed with RedTeamDeploy.
-For custom deployments, see [Pwnboard Setup](./doc/setup.md).
+For instructions on deploying Pwnboard from nothing, see [Pwnboard Setup](./doc/setup.md).

 ## Watching the pwnboard